Top 15 Colorful Flowers Hummingbirds Like

 Size: 1 to 4 feet tall

 Penstemons are North American natives that come in many forms.
 It’s best to plant those that are native to your area.
 They’re low-maintenance if you place them in full sun and soil with excellent drainage; they hate wet feet, especially in the winter.

 Why we love it: The options are nearly limitless.
 Choose from a wide palette of flower colors, including white, yellow, blue, purple, red and orange.

 Hosta Species, Zones 3 to 9

 Size: 6 to 30 inches

-Although most hostas are grown for their leaves, the large bell-shaped blooms are excellent nectar sources in hues of purple to white.
+Although most hostas are grown for their leaves, they also have flowers that hummingbirds like.
+The large bell-shaped blooms are excellent nectar sources in hues of purple to white.

 Why we love it: Everyone thinks of hummingbird plants for sunny areas, but the little fliers like a sweet treat in the shade, too.